 In 2016 our average client project lasted 26 weeks from kickoff through version 1.0 submission to the App Store and Google Play.
 The mobile applications we made during the year were for a diverse set of clients and spanned all sorts of categories: Internet of Things, real estate, entertainment, commerce, lifestyle, health and fitness, games and more.
 No two projects were alike, but on average it took 26 weeks for that first iOS and Android version of the app to get done.

-For typical projects projects at Small Planet, a team usually looks like this:
+For typical projects, our team usually looks like this:

 - Producer (project planning, project management, client and team communications)